Rakesh955680/Data-analyst-journey-_Rakesh-Panigrahi-/README.md

 📱 Fun Fact: When I’m not analyzing datasets, you’ll probably find me exploring new cafés ☕, decoding people analytics 🧩, or designing colorful dashboards 🎨.

-This way, your profile intro feels:

-✅ Professional → clear skills and impact

-✅ Personable → fun fact + storytelling

-✅ Interesting → makes recruiters want to click into projects